zulip/zulip/docs/subsystems/widgets.md

 to the server at this point.

 The "submessage" architecture is generic.
-Our tictactoe widget and todo list widget use the same architecture as "poll".
+Our todo list widget uses the same architecture as "poll".

 If a client joins Zulip after a message has accumulated several submessage events, it will see all of those